.st0{fill:#FFFFFF;}

 Step 3: Preparing I-765 Application Forms

-You can either fill out the field in this PDF document electronically or by hand using black ink.
-If you must fill it out by hand, ensure that your entries are contained within the boxes.
+You can fill out the field in this PDF document electronically or by hand using black ink.
+If you must fill it out by hand, ensure your entries are contained within the boxes.

-When you’ve completed the form – either electronically or in print – you must sign the form by hand using black ink.
+When you’ve completed the form – electronically or in print – you must sign the form by hand using black ink.

 On the USCIS webpage, you will also download the Form G-1145.
 On this form, you will provide your email address and phone number to receive an electronic notification from USCIS when your application is received.